andyjpb/aquae-ruby/README.md

 ## Development

+The gem requires compiled Protocol Buffers from the `pde-specification` repo to be present.
+You can compile the Ruby files by running:

+    $ rake protos

+For this, you need `protoc` to be installed and have a copy of the specification in a directory at `../pde-specification`.
+The build script for your system should also have been run to generate the relevant `*.proto` files.
+TODO: make this more straightforward.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing